rafaelmoczalla/streamProcessingExample/cluster/README.md

 ## Work on a Cluster Node via Command Line
-To login to a cluster node via command line one has to execute a bash on the container bia `docker exec -it ContainerName bash` where `ContainerName` has to be replaced by the name of the desired container.
+To login to a cluster node via command line one has to execute a bash on the container via `docker exec -it ContainerName bash` where `ContainerName` has to be replaced by the name of the desired container.

 To show a list of all running containers run `docker container list --format {{.Names}}` in the console.

 Be careful!
-Don't forget that after removing the containers all changes in a container are removed as well.
+Do not forget that after removing the containers all changes in a container are removed as well.

 ## Submit a Job to the Cluster
 To submit a job just download a version of Flink and use it to submit a job as follows.

-Dowwnload and unzip Flink
+Download and unzip Flink if not already done

    `curl https://downloads.apache.org/flink/flink-1.12.1/flink-1.12.1-bin-scala_2.12.tgz | tar -xz`